michaelpj/termsandtruthconditions/_drafts/types-and-the-extended-mind.md

 Lots of arguments about static typing and AOT compilation centre around certain supposed benefits of these disciplines: correctness, speed, and abstraction.

-I want to talk about the *information management* aspects of typing.
+Instead, I want to talk about the *information management* aspects of typing.
 My thesis is that any system which allows (and, ideally, requires) you to give the computer information about what you're doing at development time amounts to moving some of that information into an automatically managed external storage system, and that when well done, this can form a valuable part of your extended